- Paperback: 350 pages

 "There's more?" asks d'Avaloy, his eyes widening.

 "Yes, yes.
 It's concerning the stranger who asked for your address last night.
 It would seem that he didn't get too far.
 Only five minutes before you were announced this morning, I was informed that he was found two streets down, in an alley, dead!
-One of my guardsmen who lives in that quarter happened to see him there, and recognized him as to have been the one who visited me last night.
+One of my Guardsmen who lives in that quarter happened to see him there, and had recognized him as to have been the one who visited me last night.
 I was just about to send a small troop out to search for you, but thank the Lord you are safe and sound!
 I fear also for your brother's safety."

 "Oh, as far as he is concerned, his God will protect him."

 "His God?" asks the captain, curiously.
 "Is He not your God, as well?"

 There's a moment of silence as d'Avaloy slowly answers: "...of course."